 6. Use Ride-Hailing Apps to Good Effect:

-Sometimes, using ride-hailing apps such as Uber, Bolt, or Yango will save you some cash over using regular taxis or authorised airport taxis and can be a great alternative when the public transport is not so good or has stopped running for the night.
+Ride-hailing apps such as Uber, Bolt, or Yango are a great alternative to regular taxis, or authorised airport taxis or when public transport has stopped running for the night.
 Never put your safety over the cost of a ride.

 7. Volunteering: